ChiriVulpes/Chiristuff-for-Google-Docs/README.md

 # Chiristuff-for-Google-Docs

-A WIP extension for Google Docs that I'm too lazy to actually make an extension for.

 ## Using
 1. Get a userscript & userstyle extension.
 	- On Chrome, I use [User JavaScript and CSS](https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld).